simon-larsson/keras-masochism/README.md

 ```

 ### SGDIM - Stochastic Gradual Descent Into Madness
-SGDIM is a sub-optimizer based on gradient descent.
-It works in much the same way except it will sometimes take random missteps in the wrong direction based on a madness factor.
+SGDIM is the latest addition to the new exciting genre of sub-optimizer.
+It introduces the concept of madness where the optimizer can randomly decide to take a step in the wrong direction, making training more exciting.

 #### Arguments